 Peer-on-peer abuse can manifest itself in many ways.
-This may include bullying (including cyber bullying), on-line abuse, gender-based abuse, 'sexting' or sexually harmful behaviour.
+This may include bullying (including cyber bullying), on-line abuse, gender-based abuse, up-skirting 'sexting' or sexually harmful behaviour.
 We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 Peer-on-peer abuse will never be tolerated or passed off as 'banter' or 'part of growing up'.
 Our school understands the different gender issues that can be prevalent when dealing with peer-on-peer abuse.

-See separate policy - Policy for dealing with allegations made against another child.
+Please refer to our policy for dealing with allegations made against another child.